5 Child Identity Theft Statistics Every Parent Should Know

 Child Safety Tip:: The more you post online about your kids, the more information a would-be thief can collect about them.
 If you do share updates about your children online, or “sharenting,” never reveal any personal information that could be used to forge a false identity (birthdates, birthplaces, Social Security numbers, etc.).

-Children are 51 times more vulnerable to identity theft than their parents.
+Children are 51 times more vulnerable to identity theft than their parents

 One out of every 10 kids falls victim to identity theft

-It sounds a little counterintuitive at first, but it actually makes sense.
+Stealing the identity of someone that young seems a little counterintuitive at first, but it actually makes sense.
 We don’t check on our children’s credit because, well, there’s nothing to check.
 They’re just kids, right?

 What you can do: Sign up for a top-rated identity theft protection plan with a track record for stopping thieves cold in their tracks.
 Many of the best providers also offer family ID protection services, which are especially geared toward helping parents cope with everything from cyberbullying to social media safety.